Accurate Screening of Functional Materials with Machine-Learning Potential and Transfer-Learned Regressions: Heusler Alloy Benchmark: Introduction

 \section{Introduction}

 The \gls{htp} screening approach has emerged as a powerful strategy for accelerating the discovery of novel materials by systematically exploring large chemical spaces computationally or experimentally \cite{sanvitoAcceleratedDiscoveryNew2017, zhangHighthroughputDesignMagnetic2021, barwalLargeMagnetoresistanceHigh2024}.
-The \gls{dft} based \gls{htp} workflows have been widely employed to identify materials with target properties.
+The \gls{dft}-based \gls{htp} workflows have been widely employed to identify materials with target properties.
 However, as the search space increases, the associated computational cost becomes unsustainable, often restricting screening efforts to a manageable subspace \cite{faleevHeuslerCompoundsPerpendicular2017, huHighthroughputDesignCobased2023}.
 To address this bottleneck, \gls{ml} offers a promising route by drastically reducing computational costs.
 In this work, we demonstrate the robust integration of state-of-the-art \gls{ml} techniques into the \gls{htp} workflow (ML-HTP) through a practical case study focused on screening quaternary and all-$d$ Heusler compounds for stable candidates with strong \gls{mae}.

-Initial realizations of the ML-HTP paradigm relied on \gls{ml} models that utilize compositional descriptors as input embeddings \cite{hilgersMachineLearningbasedEstimation2025, baigutlinMachineLearningAlgorithms2024, mitraMachineLearningApproach2023}.
+Initial realizations of the ML-HTP paradigm relied on \gls{ml} models that utilize compositional descriptors as input features \cite{hilgersMachineLearningbasedEstimation2025, baigutlinMachineLearningAlgorithms2024, mitraMachineLearningApproach2023,liuMachineLearningPredict2021}.
 These models directly map chemical formulas to target properties, offering efficiency and simplicity.
 However, composition-based models are inherently unable to distinguish compounds with identical stoichiometry but different atomic arrangements.
 One workaround involves assigning layer indices to atomic sites, but this approach fixes the number of sites and can yield inconsistent predictions for symmetry-equivalent structures~\cite{xieScreeningNewQuaternary2023, luExplainableAttentionCNN2025}.
-Crystal graph based models do not have such drawbacks since they explicitly incorporate structure information as input, capturing structure-property relationships more accurately \cite{xieCrystalGraphConvolutional2018a, choudharyAtomisticLineGraph2021}.
-However, crystal graph based models introduce an additional computational step, as geometry optimization must precede property prediction.
+Crystal graph-based models do not have such drawbacks since they explicitly incorporate structure information as input, capturing structure-property relationships more accurately~\cite{xieCrystalGraphConvolutional2018a, choudharyAtomisticLineGraph2021}.
+However, crystal graph-based models introduce an additional computational step, as geometry optimization must precede property prediction.